-Trina Michaelis: Lead ASM Instructor/Instructor Trainer, Wilderness First Responder, ASHI Instructor, Idaho STAR Instructor
+Trina Michaelis: Lead ASM Instructor/Instructor Trainer, Wilderness First Responder, Idaho STAR Instructor

 My lifelong attraction to anything mechanically driven started on a “tote goat” around the age of 6.
 Some 50+ years later I’ll ride a 4-wheeler or snowmobile whenever possible but my first choice is always my Electra-glide.

 I’m constantly looking for ways to improve my riding skill and enjoy being an IDAHO STAR motorcycle training instructor.
-I am also a Rescue Rider and Road Guardian member along with memberships in SMSA, AMA, ICMS, Patriot Guards, a road captain for the Idaho Gems and State Ambassador for the Women on Wheels.
+I am also a Rescue Rider and Road Guardian member along with memberships in SMSA, AMA, ICMS, Patriot Guards and serve as National Board of Trustee Secretary for the Women on Wheels.

 As a Wilderness First Responder and a American Safety Institute Instructor I look forward to advancing ASM accident scene management and emergency care training for riders and professional rescuers in and around Idaho, Oregon, Utah and Montana.
 For inquiries about attending or hosting classes please contact me at: email@example.com.
 Or you may use the form below.